"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Jeremiah 4:1, 11-17 - "If you will return, O Israel," says the LORD, "Return to Me; and if you will put away your abominations out of My sight, then you shall not be moved....
 At that time it will be said to this people and to Jerusalem, "a dry wind of the desolate heights blows in the wilderness - toward the daughter of My people - not to fan or to cleanse - a wind too strong for these will come for Me; now I will also speak judgment against them."
 "Behold, he shall come up like clouds, and his chariots like a whirlwind.
 His horses are swifter than eagles.
 Woe to us, for we are plundered!"
 O Jerusalem, wash your heart from wickedness, that you may be saved.
 How long shall your evil thoughts lodge within you?
 For a voice declares from Dan and proclaims affliction from Mount Ephraim: "Make mention to the nations, yes, proclaim against Jerusalem, that watchers come from a far country and raise their voice against the cities of Judah.
 Like keepers of a field they are against her all around, because she has been rebellious against Me," says the LORD.

-After the Assyrian conquest of the northern kingdom, Ephraim and Dan still did not learn their lesson.
+Ephraim and Dan also had not learned their lesson after the Assyrian conquest of the northern kingdom.
 When the King of Judah invited the remnant in the northern tribes to come to Jerusalem to worship the Lord and keep the Passover, they mocked him.
 Yet some people humbled themselves and came to Jerusalem.
 However, Dan and Ephraim were among the tribes that refused to come to Jerusalem to worship the Lord:

 2 Chronicles 30:1-2, 8-11 - And Hezekiah sent to all Israel and Judah, and also wrote letters to Ephraim and Manasseh, that they should come to the house of the LORD at Jerusalem, to keep the Passover to the LORD God of Israel.
 For the king and his leaders and all the assembly in Jerusalem had agreed to keep the Passover in the second month....
 "Now do not be stiff-necked, as your fathers were, but yield yourselves to the LORD; and enter His sanctuary, which He has sanctified forever, and serve the LORD your God, that the fierceness of His wrath may turn away from you.
 For if you return to the LORD, your brethren and your children will be treated with compassion by those who lead them captive, so that they may come back to this land; for the LORD your God is gracious and merciful, and will not turn His face from you if you return to Him."
 So the runners passed from city to city through the country of Ephraim and Manasseh, as far as Zebulun; but they laughed at them and mocked them.
 Nevertheless some from Asher, Manasseh, and Zebulun humbled themselves and came to Jerusalem.